Consultation on marine protection in the Hauraki Gulf/Tīkapa Moana

-We sought feedback on marine protection proposals that aim to revitalise the Hauraki Gulf.
-The proposals are for 19 new protected zones, created using two new marine protection tools.
+We sought feedback on marine protection areas which aim to revitalise the Hauraki Gulf/Tīkapa Moana.
+This included 19 new protection areas and the use of two new marine protection tools.
 These tools will be established through new legislation.

-The proposals will increase the area under protection in the Gulf from just over 6% to about 18%.
+The legislation, The Hauraki Gulf/Tīkapa Moana Marine Protection Bill, will increase the area under protection in the Gulf from just over 6% to about 18%.
 This increase will support the recovery of some of its most biodiverse regions.

-These were first announced in the strategy ‘Revitalising the Gulf: Government action on the Sea Change Plan’ in 2021.
-Then they were refined after engagement with mana whenua in the Gulf.
+These protection areas were first announced in the strategy ‘Revitalising the Gulf: Government action on the Sea Change Plan’ in 2021.
+They were refined after engagement with mana whenua, stakeholders and the public in the Gulf.

 The marine protection proposals included:

-We commissioned an assessment of current commercial fishing activity within the proposed protection areas to determine the potential impact of the proposals.
+We assessed current commercial fishing activity within the proposed protection areas to determine the potential impact of the proposals on commercial fishers.

 What the report showed